ggreer/the_silver_searcher/msc_libs/MsvcLibX/README.md

-﻿MsvcLibX - A set of MSVC Library eXtensions
+MsvcLibX - A set of MSVC Library eXtensions
 ===========================================